How to Lace Shoes for Running the Right Way!

 Most of us were taught to tie our shoes using a granny knot.
 This is one reason our shoes come untied over the day.
 While running, an untied shoe can be bad.
 In the best-case scenario, it’s just inconvenient.
 Worst-case scenario?
 You lose a shoe while racing, or perhaps even trip and fall.

 According to Runner’s World Magazine, “To keep your laces nice and snug, you need to fashion a reef knot, where you tie the starting knot in one direction, and the finishing bow in the other.
 Reef loops fall gracefully to the left and right sides of the shoe.”

 If you have tied your shoes correctly, you can avoid having to stop mid-run to retie.

 Do you want to have to bend over and retie?
 Of course knot… I mean not.

 The double knot is a simple way to prevent having to retie your shoes.
-Just re-do the loops to further secure your laces.
+Just re-do the loops to secure your laces further.

 The upside is they stay tied.
 The downside is they can be difficult to un-do.

-If you have been tying the same way since kindergarten perhaps you should revisit that.
-Whatever your feet seem to need during and post running, a different way of lacing just might help.
+If you have been tying the same way since kindergarten, perhaps you should revisit that.
+Whatever your feet seem to need during and post running, a different way of lacing might help.